-When an incident of sexual violence, domestic violence, dating violence, or stalking is reported, the college provides victims with available options, remedies, and services.
+When an incident of sexual violence, domestic violence, dating violence, or stalking is reported, the university provides victims with available options, remedies, and services.
 SUNY Oneonta's response to sexual assault may involve a number of individuals and agencies, including University Police or local law enforcement, the Title IX officer, medical and counseling services personnel, and Residential Community Life staff.
-On-campus cases receive a timely campus-based investigation that is confidential and thorough and protects individual rights and due process.
+On-campus cases receive a timely campusbased investigation that is confidential and thorough and protects individual rights and due process.
 SUNY Oneonta strongly encourages accurate and prompt reporting of these crimes.
-There are, however, options available for students who wish to maintain confidentiality while getting the support they need. \Different employees on campus have different abilities to maintain a victim's confidentiality.
+There are, however, options available for students who wish to maintain confidentiality while getting the support they need.
+Different employees on campus have different abilities to maintain a victim's confidentiality.
 Mental health counselors, health care providers, pastoral counselors acting in their professional capacities can maintain confidentiality.
 Other reporting agents can treat information as privileged and private, but are required to communicate information with the Title IX Coordinators.
 Reporting a crime to the police or to a campus office does not obligate the victim to pursue criminal prosecution.
-For students, in addition to criminal charges, sexual and interpersonal violence is prohibited conduct as specified in the SUNY Oneonta Code of Student Conduct found at https://suny.oneonta.edu/policy-library/policies-z/code-student-conduct.
+For students, in addition to criminal charges, sexual and interpersonal violence is prohibited conduct as specified in the SUNY Oneonta Code of Student Conduct.
 Both the victim and the accused are afforded equitable rights during the investigative process.